Carolina Panthers Injury Report for Week 16

-The Carolina Panthers host the New Orleans Saints in Week 10.
+The Carolina Panthers host the Tampa Bay Buccaneers in Week 16 for a pivotal divisional showdown.
 In every NFL matchup, the injury report plays a key role in shaping betting odds, fantasy football decisions, and even game-day expectations.
 Keeping an eye on the latest update, and following the injury report all the way through to kickoff, can give you a better sense of which players will be available and how the team might perform.

 Check out the latest on Carolina Panthers injuries below 👇